 Tax depreciation.
 Aircraft owned and operated by businesses under qualifying conditions are often depreciable for US income tax purposes under the Modified Accelerated Cost Recovery System (MACRS), shown in Table 1.

 Tax depreciation is a method by which the acquisition (capital) cost of qualifying aircraft can be recouped via income tax deductions over an allowed recovery period.
 MACRS permits greater depreciation allowances to be taken in the earlier years of operational life.
+For businesses, these tax deprecations can be beneficial and having an aircraft handy can reduce a lot of traveling expenses.

-This permits assets to be depreciated as quickly as possible to benefit from earlier tax savings.
+Moreover, these permits assets to be depreciated as quickly as possible to benefit from earlier tax savings.
 Some uses of aircraft, such as non-business flights, may have an impact on the allowable depreciation available for deduction in any given year.

 In certain cases, aircraft not qualifying under MACRS must be depreciated under the less favorable Alternative Depreciation System (ADS).
 This involves dividing the difference between the aircraft acquisition cost and the expected residual value by the allowable recovery period shown in Table 1.
 The straight-line method of depreciation is used to calculate the amount of annual deduction permitted.